RhineAI-Lab/rhine-var/README.md

 <div align="center">

-# RHINE-VAR: Simplest and Powerful Collaborative Framework
+# RHINE-VAR: Simplest and Powerful CRDT Library

 Rhine Variable — A self-synchronizing variable for collaboration.
 Developing collaborative applications has never been this easy.